jyunderwood/ansible-swapfile/README.md

 ## Variables

-`swapfile_size` defaults to "256k" (note this will create a swapfile with a size of  256MB via `dd` due to the `bs` flag being "1024").
+`swapfile_location` defaults to "/swapfile".
+If you want to have it created somewhere else, change this variable.

+`swapfile_size` defaults to "256MB".
+Can be in KB, MB, or GB.

-`swapfile_swappiness` defaults to "1" so the system will swap only to avoid an out of memory condition (kernel 3.5+).
+`swapfile_swappiness` defaults to "1" so the system will swap only to avoid an out-of-memory condition (kernel 3.5+).
 If you run a kernel older than 3.5, use "0" for the same behavior.
 The kernel default value is "60".
 Setting the value higher results in more aggressive swapping.

+`swapfile_vfs_cache_pressure` defaults to "50" to reduce disk IO.
+The system default is "100".
+Decreasing this causes the kernel to prefer to retain dentry and inode caches.
+When set to 0, the kernel will never reclaim dentries and inodes due to memory pressure and this can easily lead to out-of-memory conditions.
+Increasing beyond "100" causes the kernel to prefer to reclaim dentries and inodes.

+More information about `swappiness` and `vfs_cache_pressure` can be found at [kernel.org](https://www.kernel.org/doc/Documentation/sysctl/vm.txt).

 ## License